Internet firm to move headquarters from Georgia to Alabama

 The company provides fiber internet services to residents and businesses.

-The newspaper reports that the decision to move their headquarters to the city comes after the Opelika City Council approved financial incentives such as tax abatements.
+The newspaper reported the company’s decision to move its headquarters to the city comes after the Opelika City Council approved financial incentives such as tax abatements.